Staying on track: dealing with temptation, and strategies for success

-But it’s how we deal with slip-ups and lapses that’s important.
+How we deal with these percieved slip-ups and lapses is what’s important.
 Obviously, your mindset is a key factor.

 Diets don’t work

-I’ve said it many times already and I’ll keep saying it until everyone gets it!
-The biggest reason is that most ‘diets’ simply aren’t sustainable long-term.
+Well not in the long term, anyway.
+I’ve said this many times already and I’ll keep saying it until everyone gets it!
+Most ‘diets’ simply aren’t sustainable for very long.